How to create a positive workplace culture in five steps

 A positive workplace culture is more than a set of platitudes in a mission statement or a set of bullet points in your employee handbook.
 It underpins everything you do and should be present in every employee interaction with management, with customers and with one another.
 But workplace culture can be hard to define, much less quantify.

-Here are 5 steps to create a positive workplace culture that ensures employees are happy and engaged.
+Here we explore how to create a positive workplace culture in 5 easy steps that ensures employees are happy and engaged.

 1. Don’t just tell employees they’re valued… show them